Morality: Moral cognition

 Moral cognition refers to cognitive processes implicated in moral judgment and decision making, and moral action.
 It consists of several domain-general cognitive processes, ranging from perception of a morally salient stimulus to reasoning when faced with a moral dilemma.
-While it's important to mention that there is not a single cognitive faculty dedicated exclusively to moral cognition, characterizing the contributions of domain-general processes to moral behavior is a critical scientific endeavor to understand how morality works and how it can be improved.
+While it is important to mention that there is not a single cognitive faculty dedicated exclusively to moral cognition, characterizing the contributions of domain-general processes to moral behavior is a critical scientific endeavor to understand how morality works and how it can be improved.

 Cognitive psychologists and neuroscientists investigate the inputs to these cognitive processes and their interactions, as well as how these contribute to moral behavior by running controlled experiments.
 In these experiments putatively moral versus nonmoral stimuli are compared to each other, while controlling for other variables such as content or working memory load.
 Often, the differential neural response to specifically moral statements or scenes, are examined using functional neuroimaging experiments.

 Critically, the specific cognitive processes that are involved depend on the prototypical situation that a person encounters.
 For instance, while situations that require an active decision on a moral dilemma may require active reasoning, an immediate reaction to a shocking moral violation may involve quick, affect-laden processes.
 Nonetheless, certain cognitive skills such as being able to attribute mental states—beliefs, intents, desires, emotions to oneself, and others is a common feature of a broad range of prototypical situations.
 In line with this, a meta-analysis found overlapping activity between moral emotion and moral reasoning tasks, suggesting a shared neural network for both tasks.
 The results of this meta-analysis, however, also demonstrated that the processing of moral input is affected by task demands.